 After dinner we all went into the salon where the crew presented a slideshow of the week we had just spent together.
 I doubt I am the only one who got a bit emotional.
 Before leaving the next day, we were all given a copy of the slideshow, a detailed map of where we had been, a list of the plants and animals we had seen and all of the menus from the week.

 This has truly been the most memorable trip for so many reasons.

 I got up early and went on deck in order to have just a bit of quiet time before leaving this tranquil spot.
 Clear skies and mild temperatures today make it even harder to think about leaving.
 Soon, the crew weighed anchor and Bill pointed the bow toward Sitka, our final stop on this amazing adventure.
 The Westward was docked by 10:00am and we hesitantly disembarked, saying our reluctant goodbyes to the crew.
 Kristin served as our tour guide to a few of Sitka’s sites and then it was time for us to go.
 I definitely shed some tears when we said goodbye to the new friends we had made.
 Tracie rode along with us to the airport and kept us company until it was time to board our flight to Seattle.

 This Travel Journal submitted by Nancy Shivers details her Alaska’s Western Passages cruise with AdventureSmith Explorations.
-The Westward is on our curated list of Alaska yacht charters and is perfect for a full boat charter cruise.
+The Westward, one of our small ships to Alaska, is on our curated list of Alaska yacht charters and is perfect for a full boat charter cruise.
 Read all Small Ship Cruise Reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875